facebook/create-react-app/README.md

 * and more.

 All of them are transient dependencies of the provided npm package so you don’t need to worry about upgrading them or resolving conflicts.

-## Limitations

-Our goal is to provide a tool that bootstraps a minimal production-ready React project with a great developer experience and sane defaults.

-This is why many features such as server rendering, experimental Babel plugins, or custom ESLint configuration, are not supported.
-It is hard to add features that would work for everyone without adding configuration.
-Having no configuration is an explicit design decision of this project.
-Currently, even running tests is not supported, although this limitation is temporary.

-If you want an advanced feature, you can still use this tool, and later run `npm run eject` (but then there’s no going back!)

 ## You Don’t Have to Use This